Salsoul Records: 1970s: Influence from Philly soul

 Ken Cayre sought session musicians to play Philly soul.
 He worked with the key session players for Gamble and Huff's Philadelphia International Records label and its predecessor, Gamble-Huff Productions, founding members of the MFSB Orchestra on Philadelphia International.

 Gamble and Huff were in dispute with their key musicians over business matters and Salsoul quickly took the chance to put them under contract.
 Among these Philly soul artists were Vince Montana (orchestral arrangements and vibes), Norman Harris (lead and rhythm guitar, arrangements, songwriting and production), Ronnie Baker (bass guitar, arrangement and production), Earl Young (drums and percussion), Bunny Sigler and others.
-Baker, Harris and Young are now widely credited with crystallizing the sound and structure of a disco record.

 Earl Young's 16 beat of the hi-hat cymbal originated a staple '70s disco beat for dancers.
 Baker would create a thunderous bass sound, exemplified on the record "Love is the Message" by MFSB.

 Baker, Harris and Young had the girl group First Choice under contract and they brought them along to Salsoul.
 Led by Rochelle Fleming, the group had success on the Philly Groove label with Armed and Extremely Dangerous (1973), which Salsoul acquired and would re-release among its classic catalogue in the 1990s.
-For Salsoul, First Choice would record "Dr. Love" (1977) and "Let No Man Put Asunder".
+For Salsoul, First Choice would record "Doctor Love" (1977) and "Let No Man Put Asunder".

 Montana wrote, arranged, and produced second single and the first Salsoul hit, "Salsoul Hustle" (1975) by the newly formed Salsoul Orchestra, which included members of the Philly session players.
 During the following years, the label enjoyed a string of hits, but Salsoul's biggest successes came in the later years, as the company moved from disco to funk.
 Instant Funk reached the top of the Billboard R&B chart (No. 20 pop) in 1979 with "Got My Mind Made Up", a million-seller produced by Bunny Sigler, with the group's follow-up album also going gold.
 Cayre brothers also produced Flashlight (Philly Groove Records).

 According to Ken Cayre, it was his exposure to early discothèques that gave him the idea to record music for the dance market.
 Salsoul released the first commercially available 12-inch single, Double Exposure's "Ten Percent", in 1976.
 Salsoul was affected by the disco backlash of 1979, but it was one of the few labels to survive after the death of disco.
 It continued to release new material until 1984, when the Cayre brothers shut down their recorded music operations to concentrate on the home video business, such as GoodTimes Entertainment.

 1980s

 Skyy made it to No. 1 R&B in 1981 with "Call Me" (No. 26 pop) and Aurra climbed to No. 6 R&B in the same year with their release, "Make Up Your Mind" (No. 71 pop).
-Sigler also reached the R&B top 10 in 1978 with his solo single "Let Me Party With You" (No. 8 R&B, No. 43 pop) on the Gold Mind subsidiary.
+Sigler also reached the R&B top 10 in 1978 with his solo single "Let Me Party with You" (No. 8 R&B, No. 43 pop) on the Gold Mind subsidiary.